 Using our resources and materials In order to ensure a consistently high standard of support is offered by the Early Help Division and Community Safety Team, it is important that we are able to monitor which of our resources and provisions are being looked at and utilised by institutions across the borough.
 Additionally, we want to make sure that institutions and their staff are given every opportunity to receive additional training and guidance around any resources that they intend to use.

-With this in mind, we would ask that if you plan to access something from the Digital Resilience package, that you send a notification email - including the name of your school and the resources you intend to use - to either the Senior Programme Manager (Prevent Education), Sean Thomson (email@example.com) or the Prevent Coordinator for Waltham Forest, Jena Musa (firstname.lastname@example.org).
+With this in mind, we would ask that if you plan to access something from the Digital Resilience package, that you send a notification email - including the name of your school and the resources you intend to use - to either the Senior Programme Manager (Prevent Education), Amy Strode (email@example.com) or the Prevent Coordinator for Waltham Forest, Sean Thomson (firstname.lastname@example.org).

-For further information regarding the Digital Resilience package or training, please email or phone the Senior Programme Manager (Prevent Education) Sean Thomson:
+For further information regarding the Digital Resilience package or training, please email or phone the Senior Programme Manager (Prevent Education) Amy Strode:

 Useful information can also be found via the useful links page.